asweigart/turtlesc/README.md

 Shortcuts in the `sc()` string argument are separated by a comma, with any shortcut arguments separated by spaces.
 Whitespace is insignificant (you can have one more spaces, and it's the same as a single space).
 Shortcut names and arguments are case-insensitive: `'f'` and `'F'` work the same.
 Newlines in the string argument are treated as shortcut-separating commas.

-Some less-common shortcuts (such as `'done'`, `'bye'`, and `'exitonclick'`) only have their full function name.
+Some less-common shortcuts (such as `'done'`) only have their full function name.
 All shortcuts have their full function name as a shortcut name: you can use either `'f'` or `'forward'`.

 TurtleSC also adds cardinal movement shortcuts that move the turtle independent of it's current heading (and does not change the heading): `'n 100'`, `'s 100'`, `'e 100'`, `'w 100'` will move the turtle up, down, right, and left 100 steps, respectively.
 There are also full name shortcuts (`'north'`, `'south'`, `'east'`, `'west'`) and diagnoal shortcuts (`'nw'`, `'ne'`, `'sw'`, `'se'`, `'northwest'`, `'northeast'`, `'southwest'`, `'southeast'`).